UdayLab/PAMI/docs/transactionalDatabase.md

 # Theoretical representation of a transactional database

-A transactional database generally records binary data.
-Every transaction in this database contains a transaction-identifier (tid) and a set of items.
+A transactional database is a collection of transactions.
+Every transaction constitutes of a transaction-identifier (TID) and a set of items.
 The format of a transaction is as follows:

          tid : items